Central Arkansas: Geography

 The Arkansas River crosses the region, and serves as the dividing line between Little Rock and North Little Rock.
 The Arkansas is an important geographic feature in Central Arkansas, requiring long bridge spans but allowing barge traffic to the Port of Little Rock and points upriver.

 Demographics

-Central Arkansas includes both the Little Rock-North Little Rock-Conway MSA, though the broader Little Rock CSA is also considered Central Arkansas.
-The MSA is defined by the United States Office of Management and Budget as Faulkner, Grant, Lonoke, Perry, Pulaski and Saline counties.
-The CSA definition adds the Pine Bluff metropolitan area adding Cleveland, Jefferson, and Lincoln counties, and the Searcy Micropolitan Area, which adds White County, and the Hot Springs metropolitan area, which adds Garland County.
+The Little Rock–North Little Rock–Conway, AR Metropolitan Statistical Area is defined by the Office of Management and Budget as consisting of Faulkner, Grant, Lonoke, Perry, Pulaski and Saline counties.